Accountancy – Patric Wong

 His role since 2013 is to report to the Energy Regulator (Ofgem) on aspects of National Grid’s two defined benefit pension schemes that have more than 100,000 members and combined assets of more than £23 billion.
 Wayne previously worked for several actuarial consultancies in London and Bristol, most recently recruiting and managing a nation-wide team of 14 actuarial students and mentoring them from new university graduates to qualified actuaries.

 Wayne has a post graduate Diploma in Actuarial Techniques, and graduated with an honours degree in Mathematical Statistics and Actuarial Science from the University of Cape Town.
 He also has a foundation degree in Pastoral Ministry from St Mary’s University, Twickenham.
 He is married with three children, and is an ordained deacon in the Archdiocese of Southwark, England.

 Lee is a systems developer and IT consultant focused on the use of Internet technologies.
-Following a successful career at HSBC Bank, he has spent over 15 years working with a diverse range of small and large businesses to deliver innovative solutions to complex problems.
-His core skills include e-Commerce and Content Management Systems and he now works as a founding developer for Kibysis Ltd.
+Following a successful career at HSBC Bank, he has spent over 18 years working with a diverse range of small and large businesses to deliver innovative solutions to complex problems.
+His core skills include e-Commerce and Content Management Systems.

 Metropolitan Police – Colin Bisset

 Military background of 11.5 years and continue to be a serving member of the Reservists.
 Former British Airways employee (Customer Services) for 8 years, working for Air Canada and Royal Dutch Airlines.
 Worked in Immigration at Harmondsworth Detention centre.
 Joined the Met Police as a PCSO and have been in post coming up to 15 years.